XvrTeo/Regex-Tutorial/Develop/phone-number-regex-pattern.md

 The regex pattern does not use any flags, which are optional settings that modify the behavior of the regex engine, such as case sensitivity or global matching.

 ### Grouping and Capturing
+The regex pattern uses parentheses ```()``` for grouping and capturing.
+This allows for capturing and extracting specific parts of the matched phone number.
+For example, ```(\d{3})``` captures the area code of the phone number for further processing.

 ### Bracket Expressions
+The regex pattern uses bracket expressions such as ```[-.]``` to define a set of characters to be matched.
+It allows for specifying a range of characters or individual characters that are acceptable at a particular position in the pattern.

 ### Greedy and Lazy Match